filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 ### Major Releases

-Bumps to the Lotus major version number (1.0.0, 2.0.0, etc.) are reserved for significant architectural changes to Lotus.
+Bumps to the Lotus major version number (e.g., 2.0.0, 3.0.0) are reserved for significant architectural changes to Lotus.
 These releases are expected to take considerable time to develop and will be rare.
+At least of 202408, there is nothing on the horizon that we're aware of that warrants this.
+See also [What aren't go major versions used more?](#why-arent-go-major-versions-used-more)

 ### Minor Releases

-Bumps to the Lotus minor version number (1.28.0, 1.29.0, etc.) are used for:
+Bumps to the Lotus minor version number (e.g., 1.28.0, 1.29.0) are used for:

 - Shipping Filecoin network upgrades
 - API breaking changes
 - Non-backwards-compatible feature enhancements

-Users **must** upgrade to these releases that include network upgrades before a certain time to keep in sync with the Filecoin network, and we recommend everyone to subscribe to status.filecoin.io for updates when these are happening, as well checking the release notes of a minor version if
+Users MUST upgrade to minor releases that include a network upgrade before a certain time to keep in sync with the Filecoin network.
+We recommend everyone to subscribe to status.filecoin.io for updates when these are happening, as well checking the release notes of a minor version.
+Users can decide whether to upgrade to minor version releases that don't include a network upgrade.
+They are still encouraged to upgrade so they get the latest functionality and improvements and deploy a smaller delta of new code when there is a subsequent minor release they must adopt as part of a network upgrade later.

 ### Patch Releases

-Bumps to the Lotus patch version number (1.28.1, 1.28.2, etc.) are used for:
+Bumps to the Lotus patch version number (e.g., 1.28.1, 1.28.2) are used for:

 - Backwards-compatible bug fixes
 - Backwards-compatible feature enhancements